-Early action

-Yes No
+2 Early action Early action Yes No

-100 No

-Common Data Set 2012-2013
+Common Data Set 2014-2015

-C22 Do you have a nonbinding early a notified of an admission decision notification date but do not have college? well in advance of the regular х

-C22 If "yes," please complete the follo wing:

-C22 Early action closing date

-C22 Early action notification date

-C22 C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Do you have a nonbinding early a notified of an admission decision notification date but do not have college? well in advance of the regular Х C22 If "yes," please complete the folio wing: C22 Early action closing date C22 Early action notification date C22 C22 ls your early action plan a "restric Yes ctive" plan under w No hich you limit stud ents from applying to other early plar ıs?
+C22

-C22 Yes No

-C22 ·